 - Pearl Jam (2006)

-Having said that, Vitalogy is a fan favourite, often referred as their second best album.
-The debut Ten is often considered their top 1.
+Having said that, Vitalogy is a fan favorite, often referred to as their second-best album.
+The debut Ten is often considered their best record.